Dakauann/uberduck-api/README.md

 Simple module to make requests on uberduck

-You can get all the necessary informations like your key and secret key accesing: https://uberduck.ai/ and login in, them just click in your account image in the left upper side and choose manage account, finnaly create a API-KEY and get the two keys.
+You can get all the necessary informations like your key and secret key accesing: https://uberduck.ai/ and loging in, them just click in your account image in the left upper side and choose manage account, finnaly create a API-KEY and get the two keys.

 After done that, u can follow the example bellow.
 ```